Rolice/laravel5-domain-authority/README.md

 ## Requirements
 This composer package exclusively require **64-bit version of PHP**, due to high values in the bit-fields, used to query Moz API.
 A fix is not planned currently for **32-bit versions of PHP**, since it will require major extension to support it without crapping the style with hardcoded values as strings.

-With manual installation it will work correctly util the column value or bitwise sum of columns for mozspace API exceed integer size on 32-bit platforms (32-bit build of PHP).
+With manual installation it will work correctly util the column value or bitwise sum of columns for mozspace API exceed integer size on 32-bit platforms (32-bit builds of PHP).

 Read more about this issue on [URL Metrics](https://github.com/Rolice/laravel5-domain-authority/wiki/Url-Metrics) page in the project Wiki.